testillano/h2agent/README.md

 [-k|--server-key <path file>]
   Path file for server key to enable SSL/TLS; unsecured by default.

+[--server-key-password <password>]
+  When using SSL/TLS this may provided to avoid 'PEM pass phrase' prompt at process start.

 [-c|--server-crt <path file>]
   Path file for server crt to enable SSL/TLS; unsecured by default.